Wondering if there are fun things to do in Lake Havasu in Winter?

 Most of the mountain bike trails at SARA Park in Lake Havasu are rated intermediate due to the difficulty of riding on desert terrain.

-For more details on the trail specifics including current conditions, we love the free MTB project app.
+For more details on mountain bike trail specifics including current conditions, we love the free, crowd-sourced MTB project app.

 13. Hike SARA Crack